I am an Assistant Professor in the Department of Social and Political Sciences at Bocconi University.

 Contemporary governments face a multitude of policy challenges.
 Choosing which issues to prioritize or leave unaddressed, and how to align their programs on different dimensions, present critical challenges for reelection-seeking policymakers.
 We develop an accountability model to study these decisions.
 We address several questions: What motivates policymakers to adopt broad or narrow policy focuses?
 Which areas are neglected under narrow agendas?
 What types of reforms are pursued with different policy scopes?
 In the model, voters face uncertainty about their preferred policies, learn via experience, and may perceive different dimensions as correlated.
 We find that trailing incumbents embrace comprehensive policy programs, while leading ones prioritize fewer, independent dimensions.
 We also identify a substitution effect among correlated dimensions: policymakers shift towards extreme or moderate positions when expanding their policy agenda, depending on their electoral prospects.
 When issues are correlated, a unidimensional model is a poor representation of policymaking.

 “Evolving Parties”.
+Under Review.
 With Federica Izzo. [paper]

 This paper explores the reasons why factions within political parties might choose to split and when instead party unity is expected.
 We develop a theory based on the premise that political factions aim to preserve and cultivate their individual brands.
 In the model, two factions can belong to the same party or not.
 When together, factions can decide to split.
 A split sets in motion the evolution of factions’ individual brands, which can be positive or negative.
 When apart, factions can decide to merge.
 By merging, factions reap a benefit from being together, but need to divide party resources according to their relative strength.
 We characterize when splits and mergers are stable—reflecting fragmented and non-fragmented party systems respectively—and when instead cycles emerge in equilibrium.
 Factions may want to split even if by doing so they hurt their brand.
 These damaging splits, we show, only happen when factions re-merge in the future: by merging, the splinter faction might gain either by becoming the bigger fish in a smaller pond or the smaller fish in a bigger pond.